stasyanko/laravel-large-project/README.md

  - move console, http kernels and RouteProvider to Core folder
  - write installation guide
+ - write wiki documentation with all design patterns and principles used
  - add to readme ideas and patterns used in the project
  - deploy to Heroku
  - buy a domain for the project